qgis/QGIS-Enhancement-Proposals/README.md

 - [#320 Backport policies](https://github.com/qgis/QGIS-Enhancement-Proposals/blob/master/qep-320-backport-policy.md).
 This
   QEP documents the standards and requirements for backporting changes from the ``master`` branch to Long Term Release (LTR) and current stable release branches in QGIS.
 Developers must follow these guidelines when submitting backports.
+- [#408 AI tool use policy](https://github.com/qgis/QGIS-Enhancement-Proposals/blob/master/qep-408-ai-tool-policy.md).
+This QEP documents the QGIS project policy regarding the use of AI/LLM tools by contributors.

 ## FAQ